jazzband/djangorestframework-simplejwt/README.rst

 SECRET_KEY
   The secret key which is used to sign the content of generated tokens.
-This setting defaults to the ``SECRET_KEY`` value for the django project.
+This setting defaults to the value of the ``SECRET_KEY`` setting for the django project.
 Although this is the most reasonable default that Simple JWT can provide, it is recommended that developers change this setting to a value which is independent from the django project secret key.
 This will make changing the secret key used for tokens easier in the event that it is compromised or a token exists which must be immediately invalidated.